 Add the wet ingredients into a large bowl and whisk together.

 - Whisk to combine then mix on level 2 for two minutes.

 - Distribute batter evenly to the three pans and bake for about 35-40 minutes at 350F or until a toothpick inserted in the center comes out clean.
 I recommend rotating the pans halfway through the bake.

 Allow time to cool for 10 minutes then invert onto wire racks to cool fully.

 In a small bowl combine the semi-sweet chocolate with 2 tbs of cream then microwave for 40 secs on half power.
 Stir to combine then set aside.

-Beat in the confectioner’s sugar slowly.
+Scrape the bowl down and beat in the confectioner’s sugar slowly.